Interstate 220 (Louisiana)

-Interstate 220 (I-220) in Louisiana is an east–west bypass route around Shreveport, in the northwestern corner of the state.
+Interstate 220 (I-220) in Louisiana is an east–west bypass route around Shreveport which is in the northwestern corner of the state.
 It runs 17.62 mi from I-20 and Louisiana Highway 3132 (LA 3132) in Shreveport to a second interchange with I-20 in Bossier City.
-The highway serve as a northern bypass of the downtown area for through traffic traveling on I-20, and, with LA 3132, the highway helps to carry through traffic between the two currently disconnected portions of I-49, the area's main north–south route.
+The highway serves as a northern bypass of the downtown area for through traffic traveling on I-20, and, with LA 3132, the highway helps to carry through traffic between the two currently disconnected portions of I-49, the area's main north–south route.

 Route description

 I-220 begins at an interchange with I-20 and LA 3132 near Shreveport Regional Airport in western Shreveport.
 From here, the highway heads northeast toward and crosses Cross Lake.
 The highway continues northeast through northern Shreveport, where it has a currently partially opened interchange with I-49.
 At an interchange with U.S. Route 71 (US 71), the highway curves east before crossing the Red River near Shreveport Downtown Airport.
 East of the Red River, I-220 enters Bossier City and continues east through its northern areas before curving south at Shed Road.
-The highway ends at an interchange with I-20 at the southwest corner of the Louisiana Downs racetrack.
+The highway ends at an interchange with I-20 and LA 1267 at the southwest corner of the Louisiana Downs racetrack.